marwa-q/Grow/README.md

 # 🌱 Grow

+> 📌 This project was developed as part of my **training at Orange Coding Academy Bootcamp**.
+> 🤝 It was a **group project**, and my contribution focused on building the **user-side posts functionality**.

+---

+## ✨ Overview
-**Grow** is a volunteer platform built with Laravel that connects users with meaningful volunteer activities such as planting events, community work, and other environmental initiatives.
+**Grow** is a volunteer platform built with **Laravel** that connects users with meaningful volunteer activities such as planting events, community work, and other environmental initiatives.
 The platform allows users to reserve slots for activities, share experiences through posts, and engage with the community by liking and commenting on posts.

 ---